jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

     - `mongodb`
     - `mongo-express`

-**Task:** Familize yourself with the [mongodb.yaml](mongodb.yaml) manifest.
+**Task:** Familiarize yourself with the [mongodb.yaml](mongodb.yaml) manifest.
-**Note:** Our example includes a simple authentication mecanishm.
+**Note:** Our example includes a simple authentication mechanism.
 The username and password have been hardcoded into the [mongodb.yaml](mongodb.yaml) file.
 We do encurge you to apply a more sufisticated approach when you transfering into a production environment.

 **Task:** Apply the [mongodb.yaml](mongodb.yaml) manifest to compose the MongoDB cluster.